 Choosing the right food for your cat with a sensitive digestive tract can be difficult and overwhelming.
 The key to choosing the right food is to identify the cause of the diarrhea.
 Rapid changes in diet or rich treats can cause diarrhea, which will typically clear up on its own with a return to the routine diet.
 However, multiple medical conditions can cause diarrhea.
 Knowing what condition your cat has and understanding the type of diet your cat needs and why will help you find the right food.

 If your cat is having diarrhea, you need to have your cat seen by your veterinarian.
 This will help you find out exactly what’s wrong, giving you a starting point.
 Finding the right food may take some trial and error to find a taste, texture, or formula that your cat enjoys.
-Trying different foods can get very expensive, especially if you are having to swap through prescription diets.
+Trying different foods can get very expensive, especially if you have to swap through prescription diets.
 Talk to your vet about your cat’s preferences on the front end to have the best starting point to finding the right food.

 High-quality cat food is an important part of fostering a long and healthy life for your cat but the right cat food and water dish will promote good posture, offer whisker relief, and aid in good digestion.
 The Hepper NomNom Cat Bowl is our favorite bowl since it offers all of the above and is beautifully crafted to meet modern home stylings.
 The wide tray design catches any food and water spills and the entire setup is dishwasher safe.
 Learn more about the Hepper NomNom Cat Bowl here.